-I added some hot glue to the large clear circle and placed the other larger, glittery snowflake directly on top.
+Add hot glue to the large clear circle and place the other larger, glittery snowflake directly on top.

 I found these really pretty hanging beaded ornaments at Dollar Tree, as well.

-I hooked one around the wire wreath frame.
+Hook one around the wire wreath frame towards the top.